Azure/azure-resource-provider-sdk/docs/README.md

 2. Register your Resource Provider and offering details in the [Publisher Portal](http://publish.marketplace.windowsazure.com).
 Read the [Publisher Portal Guide](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/publisher-portal.md) to do this.
 3. We will test your RP in staging, and enable it in production once it passes our tests.

+This is important …
+---
+We are actively improving the Resource Provider API.
+Please make sure you read these  [important tips and gotchas](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/tips-and-tricks.md) before you start implementing your own RP.

 API Documentation
 ---
 * [Concepts](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/concepts.md)